Kannagi/LMP3D/README.md

 # LMP3D
-Multi Platform 3D Library
+LMP3D has become Aura Engine.
 This project aims to create a unified lib for different consoles without losing performance.
 Any contribution is welcome.

-## The objective of this project is to create a 3D library for:
+## The objective of this project is to create a engine for:
-- Playstation 1
 - Playstation 2
 - DreamCast
 - GameCube